The Barber of Seville: Act 2

 Count Almaviva again appears at the doctor's house, this time disguised as Don Alonso, a priest and singing tutor who is substituting for the supposedly ailing Basilio.
 To gain Bartolo's trust, Don Alonso tells him he has intercepted a note from Lindoro to Rosina, and says that Lindoro is a servant of Count Almaviva who has dishonorable intentions towards Rosina.
 While Almaviva pretends to give Rosina her singing lesson ("Contro un cor"; "Against a heart"), Figaro arrives to shave Bartolo.
 Not wanting to leave Rosina alone with the singing teacher, Bartolo insists Figaro shave him right there in the music room.
 Basilio suddenly appears for his scheduled music lesson, but he is bribed by a full purse from Almaviva and persuaded to leave again, with much discussion of how ill he looks.
 (Quintet: "Don Basilio! – Cosa veggo!"; "Don Basilio! – What do I see?").
 Bartolo overhears the lovers conspiring, and angrily drives everybody away.
-Berta vents about the crazy household ("Il vecchiotto cerca moglie").
+Berta vents about the crazy household ("Il vecchiotto cerca moglie"; "The little old man is looking for a wife").

 A room in Bartolo's house with a grille looking out onto the square.

 Bartolo orders Basilio to have the notary ready to marry him to Rosina that evening.
 Basilio leaves and Rosina arrives.
 Bartolo shows Rosina the letter she wrote to "Lindoro" and persuades her that this is proof that Lindoro is merely a flunky of Almaviva and is toying with her at Almaviva's behest.
 Rosina believes the story and agrees to marry Bartolo.

 During an instrumental interlude, the music creates a thunder storm to indicate the passage of time.
 Almaviva and Figaro climb up a ladder to the balcony and enter Rosina's room through a window.
 Rosina accuses Almaviva, whom she believes to be Lindoro, of betraying her.
 Almaviva reveals his identity and the two reconcile.
 While Almaviva and Rosina are enraptured by one another, Figaro keeps urging them to leave.
 Two people are heard approaching the front door.
 They are Basilio and the notary.
 The Count, Rosina, and Figaro attempt to leave by way of the ladder, but discover it has been removed.
 Using bribes and threats, Almaviva coerces the notary into marrying him to Rosina, with Basilio and Figaro as the legally required witnesses.
 Bartolo barges in, accompanied by the Officer and the men of the watch, but too late; the marriage is already complete.
 The befuddled Bartolo is pacified by being allowed to retain Rosina's dowry.
 The opera concludes with an anthem to love ("Amor e fede eterna, si vegga in noi regnar!"; "May love and faith eternally be seen to reign in us").